massimilianogoi/Stockfish/Readme.md

 [![Build Status](https://travis-ci.org/official-stockfish/Stockfish.svg?branch=master)](https://travis-ci.org/official-stockfish/Stockfish)
 [![Build Status](https://ci.appveyor.com/api/projects/status/github/official-stockfish/Stockfish?branch=master&svg=true)](https://ci.appveyor.com/project/mcostalba/stockfish/branch/master)

-[Stockfish Polyglot] is a free, powerful UCI chess engine derived from Glaurung 2.1 and it is able to read Polyglot files commonly known as .bin books.
+[Stockfish](https://stockfishchess.org) is a free, powerful UCI chess engine derived from Glaurung 2.1.
 It is not a complete chess program and requires a UCI-compatible GUI (e.g. XBoard with PolyGlot, Scid, Cute Chess, eboard, Arena, Sigma Chess, Shredder, Chess Partner or Fritz) in order to be used comfortably.
 Read the documentation for your GUI of choice for information about how to use Stockfish with it.